 As described above, it is estimated that in total, the flood and tornado event of May 17, 2021 cost the State of Louisiana \$1.3 billion in damages to residential, business, and public infrastructure.
 The following data is statewide and not specific to Lake Charles or to Calcasieu Parish.
-However, we can reasonably extrapolate from the fact that the impacts were primarily on Lake Charles/Calcasieu Parish and East Baton Rouge Parish that approximately 20-25% of the aggregate dollar figures outlined below should represent an approximation of the actual figure applicable to the City of Lake Charles.
-The summary of impact and unmet needs are presented in Table 20 below.
+However, we can reasonably extrapolate from the fact that the impacts were primarily

-Table 20: Impact and Unmet Needs Statewide.
-The source for this data is the State of Louisiana Substantial Action Plan Amendment No. 1 for the 2020 and 2021 federal declarations.
+Table 20: Impact and Unmet Needs Statewide.The source for this data is the State of LouisianaSubstantial Action Plan Amendment No. 1 for the 2020 and 2021 federal declarations.